badassops/ldap-tool-go/README.md

 ### Background
 The script is based on a certain LDAP settings
 - OpenLDAP
-- the use memberOf
+- the memberOf ldap plugin
-- the use of SSH schema
+- the SSH schema
+- the SUDO schema
 - password length and use of special charachter is in the config file
 - the config file is toml formatted
+- Runs on OSX or Linux (Ubuntu 20.04 or newer)

 ### History
 Using an UI interface such a phpLDAPadmin is not always possible, and so I decide